skrotnisse/smarkov/README.md

-# Smarkov
+# SMarkov

-A Small Markov Chain calculator.
-This is a just-for-fun project made to try out Rust.
+A small Markov Chain calculator.
+This is a just-for-fun project I made to try out Rust.

 ## Disclaimer

-Since this has just been a "quick test" app, there exists no docs or unit tests.
-Use it at your own risk.
+Sorry, no docs nor unit tests.
+Use this thingy at your own risk!

 # Development setup